kaiiiz/NCTU-Score-Crawler/README.md

 pip install -r requirements.txt
 ```

-You should also install [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) to recognize captcha
+You should install [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) to recognize captcha.

 Here is a tutorial for Arch Linux user: